ersmax/Programming_Projects_Cpp/4_programming_set_4/4.12_Three_Way_Duel/README.md

 ## 0. Setup

+To increase their chances of surviving, the duellists prefer to be left with a weaker opponent.
+So Bob would not shoot at Aaron in preference to Charlie, and Charlie will not shoot at Aaron in preference to Bob.
+Thus, Aaron will not be shot at until Bob or Charlie is dead, and Aaron will either be left standing with Bob or Charlie, with or without the shot.
+This puts Aaron in a privileged position, because he can decide whether shooting at Charlie or missing, until Charlie or Bob are shot dead.

 Turn order repeats **A → B → C.**
 Everyone always aims at the most accurate opponent still alive.